abhishek-gola/hazard-detector/README.md

 A labelled dataset for exactly this task already existed and I should have used it first.
-KittiMoSeg ([Siam et al., MODNet, arXiv:1709.04821](https://arxiv.org/abs/1709.04821)) provides moving/static ground truth on KITTI raw — 1,300 frames originally, extended ~10× by Hazem Rashed to **12,919 frames**;
+KittiMoSeg ([Siam et al., MODNet, arXiv:1709.04821](https://arxiv.org/abs/1709.04821)) provides moving/static ground truth on KITTI raw: 1,300 frames originally, extended ~10× by Hazem Rashed to **12,919 frames**;
 [KITTI InstanceMotSeg](https://arxiv.org/abs/2008.07008) adds instance-level motion over 12.9 K samples.
 Both at